 Aboriginal Education is an important part of Vincentia High School.
 Our Indigenous students enjoy a wide range of cultural programs and activities.
-The ganya garindja (Shelter for Youth) room is our Aboriginal learning hub where students receive assistance from qualified tutors and teachers. ganya garindja also houses our Indigenous programs including dhaawarri dance and the dhurga language program.
+The ganya garindja (Shelter for Youth) room is our Aboriginal learning hub where students receive assistance from qualified tutors and teachers. ganya garindja also houses our Indigenous programs including dhaawarri dance and the dhurga language program, and the garindja barra barra bagan ranger program.